Thomas Rosica

-Thomas Michael Rosica, C.S.B., (born March 3, 1959) in Rochester, New York, is a Roman Catholic priest and a Basilian Father.
-He is an author, speaker, and commentator.
-He was formerly Chief Executive Officer (CEO) of Salt and Light Catholic Media Foundation, English language media attaché of the Holy See Press Office, and president of Assumption University in Windsor, Ontario, a Roman Catholic institution associated with the University of Windsor.
+Thomas Michael Rosica, C.S.B. (born March 3, 1959) is an American Catholic priest, author, and Basilian Father.
+He was formerly chief executive officer of Salt + Light Catholic Media Foundation, English-language media attaché of the Holy See Press Office, and president of Assumption University in Windsor, Ontario.
+He resigned from Salt + Light and other positions in 2019 following substantiated allegations of plagiarism.

 Education

-Rosica has an undergraduate degree in French and Italian from St. John Fisher College, in Pittsford, NY.
-He entered the Congregation of St. Basil as a novice and studied theology and sacred scripture at Regis College in Toronto.
+Rosica has an undergraduate degree in French and Italian from St. John Fisher College, in Pittsford, New York.
+He then entered the Congregation of St. Basil as a novice and studied theology and sacred scripture at Regis College in Toronto.
 He continued his studies in theology and scripture at the Pontifical Biblical Institute in Rome, and then École Biblique et Archéologique Française de Jérusalem.

 World Youth Day 2002 and Salt + Light Television

-Rosica was appointed by the Canadian Conference of Catholic Bishops as the National Director and Chief Executive Officer of the 17th World Youth Day 2002 in Toronto.
+Rosica was appointed by the Canadian Conference of Catholic Bishops as the national director and chief executive officer of the 17th World Youth Day 2002 in Toronto.
 The theme of the World Youth Day was "You are the salt of the earth... you are the light of the world."
 Shortly after the World Youth Day, Thomas Rosica was approached by the founder of St. Joseph Communications, Gaetano Gagliano, to run a religious television network.
 The new television station was named "Salt + Light Television" after the theme of the World Youth Day 2002 and began its broadcast on July 1, 2003 with only two employees.